 Before we get to the post, a quick, shameless plug for my upcoming trainings.
 You can join me live at my 500-Hour Yoga Teacher Training in 2020 in San Francisco or London.
 I also have three separate online teacher trainings, focusing on arm balances & inversions, sequencing, or anatomy.

 I typically think of Jason as the contrarian in the family.
 He’s insightful and he excels at communication – especially when it goes against the grain.
-Last week, Jason wrote In Praise of the Quiet Class, a piece that talks about how, contrary to modern yoga norms, he’s never played music during yoga class in his 20 years as a teacher.
+Last week, Jason wrote, In Praise of the Quiet Class, a piece that talks about how, contrary to modern yoga norms (yoga in music class), he’s never played music during yoga class in his 20 years as a teacher.

-> And as I read it, I found that my own inner contrarian was rising up to meet his contrarian.
+And as I read it, I found that my own inner contrarian was rising up to meet his contrarian.
 So, I wanted to add my voice to the topic.
 You see, I truly enjoy and value taking yoga classes with music from time to time.
 So much so that I interviewed Stephanie Snyder for the podcast this week to talk about how she does it so skillfully.